jamesstidard/love-ecs/README.md

 Love ECS uses this to identify Components on a Entity.
 Systems will also use this name to register what Component they interact with.

-For example, here are some Components you might define to capture a on-screen rectangle:
+For example, lets define some Components you might define to capture some on-screen boxes:

 ```lua
 function Rectangle(width, height)